 Screenwriter.
 Playwright.
 Poetess.
 Novelist.
 Journalist.
 Whatever the form of the word, Monice can write it.

-An expert wordsmith, Monice Mitchell Simms is a sociolinguist storyteller and authorpreneur that employs her words across the multiple platforms of social/media, publishing and film.
+An expert wordsmith, Monice Mitchell Simms is a sociolinguist storyteller and authorpreneur that slays words across the multiple platforms of social/media, publishing and film.

 As an award-winning poet and playwright, Monice penned “Stop the Great War,” which was recognized as a Lorraine’s Hansberry finalist in the American College Theatre Festival and produced as a film for public television.